vidaud/seta/seta-doc/docs/general/how-runs.md

 - Control data assets through data governance.
 - Determine trends and patterns through guiding machine learning and data experiences.

-It is critical to keep a constant level of precision within a category while constructing a Taxonomy.

 Taxonomies can be of several kind, such as *flat, hierarchical, network*, and so on.
-For our case we use a hierarchical structure, with a single root that subdivided into categories as needed to organise the information and represented as a tree.
-A single hierarchical structure is simple to grasp and establish a mental model for finding information.
+In SeTA, is been choose a hierarchical structure, with a single root that is subdivided into categories as needed to organise the information and represented as a tree.

 #### How to design a good Taxonomy